opendp/opendp/docs/source/getting-started/tabular-data/identifier-truncation.rst

 By truncating to at most ten records, there is only a 10-fold increase in the amount of noise.
-This statistical estimator is introducing some bias by dropping records from individuals who contributed more than ten records, at the benefit of attaining a much lower variance.
+This statistical estimator is introducing some bias by dropping records from individuals who contributed more than ten records, but on the other hand there is much lower variance.

 Truncating Contributed Groups
 -----------------------------

-To release queries that involve grouping, it is also necessary to bound the number of groups an individual may contribute to, not just the number of contributions per-group.
+To release queries that involve identifier columns and grouping, it is also necessary to bound the number of groups an individual may contribute to, and not just the number of contributions per-group.

-The following query introduces a second truncation that also limits the number of records per quarter.
+The following query demonstrates a second truncation that also limits the number of records per quarter.

 .. tab-set::